-The need to have AI technologies incorporated in your business cannot be over stressed.
-Chatbots and Artificial Intelligence are designed to improve customer’s overall experience on your online store.
+The need to have AI technologies incorporated in your business cannot be overstressed.
+Chatbots and Artificial Intelligence are designed to improve the customer’s overall experience in your online store.

 Artificial intelligence assistants can handle a host of tasks usually handled by humans.
 Examples of these tasks include managing inventory and handling inquiries.

-These assistants are tasked with the responsibility of handling several processes in a bid to free up time you can plough back into various aspects of running your business.
+These assistants are tasked with the responsibility of handling several processes in a bid to free up time you can plow back into various aspects of running your business.

-Chatbots too, can be made to engage customers, from answering questions asked by customers to discussing a complaint.
+Chatbots too can be made to engage customers, from answering questions asked by customers to discuss a complaint.
 They take cues from predetermined “Frequently Asked Questions”.

 These chatbots and AI assistants also learn from customer conversations.
 They then evolve to make the customer’s experience more personalized.

 Some tools like Hubspot’s Chatbot builder can help you build your bot for free.